devopvoid/webrtc-java/docs/guide/audio/headless-audio.md

 ## Playout path

-Create the module and pass it to the PeerConnectionFactory.
+Create the module and pass it to the `PeerConnectionFactory`.
 This ensures your peer connection stack uses a headless (dummy) audio backend.

 ```java
 import dev.onvoid.webrtc.PeerConnectionFactory;